ConciergeSoftwareDesign/cardsync-api-docs/source/index.html.md

 {
-  "merchant_enrollment_webhook": "URL to be invoked when a merchant enrollment has been completed", "batch_completion_webhook": "URL to be invoked when a batch has been completed", "amex_update_webhook": "URL to be invoked when previously enrolled card(s) has/have an update" }
+  "merchant_enrollment_webhook": "URL to be invoked when a merchant enrollment has been completed", "batch_completion_webhook": "URL to be invoked when a batch has been completed", "batch_error_webhook": "URL to be invoked when a batch has an error", "amex_update_webhook": "URL to be invoked when previously enrolled card(s) has/have an update" }
 ```